 Access to the Collection

 The "Después del dia" project participant consent forms stipulate that individual names of participants may not be published.

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 [Identification of item], Rachel Boillot photographs, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The color pigment inkjet prints measure 21x25 inches, with an image size of 16x20 inches, and were created in 2016 from scans of 4x5 inch and 120 mm color negatives.
+The color pigment inkjet prints measure 20x24 and 21x25 inches (image size approximately 16x20) and were created in 2016 from scans of 4x5 inch and 120 mm color negatives.
 They were printed on Museo Silver Rag paper.

 This body of work features images of migrant farmworkers and their families and residences from across the state of North Carolina, and forms part of the Where We Live Photographic Fellowship project.
 There are two sets of color inkjet prints: a set of 37 21x25 inch prints, followed by a set of 17 prints created for the "Where we live" exhibit, in varying sizes ranging from 14x19 to 17x25 inches, and three 23x27 inch prints.
 The photographs in this project were taken with a large-format view camera.
 All prints were created in 2016 from scanned 4x5 negatives.

 Folders house 37 archival color pigment inkjet prints measuring 21x25 inches, with image dimensions of approximately 16x20 inches.
 The prints were made by scanning 4x5 inch color negatives, and were printed on Museo Silver Rag paper in 2016.